Best holiday rental deals in Cornwall

 Weather in Cornwall

 Cornwall is known for being amongst the sunniest places in the UK, experiencing the highest amount of sunshine per day in July.
-However, it also experiences a higher level of rainfall than the east of Britain, but experiences less rainfall than parts of the north.
-Although the weather in Cornwall can be particularly changeable, it is the ideal holiday destination all year round, as its winters are some of the warmest in the country.
+It also experiences a higher level of rainfall than the east of Britain, but less rainfall than parts of the north.
+Although the weather in Cornwall can be quite changeable, it is the ideal holiday destination all year round, as its winters are some of the warmest in the country.

 Things to see in Cornwall